Jundeb/Summer-2022-personal-project/README.md

 ### Technologies and tools:

 #### Backend
-Projects backend was created with Node.js and JavaScript.
+Projects backend was created using Node.js and JavaScript.
 Node.js has npm (a node package manager), which was very useful and I used various packages from its library.
 Worth mentioning libraries are Express (web application framework), Mongoose (MongoDB object modeling tool), bcrypt (a library to hash passwords), CORS (Cross-Origin Resource Sharing) and JsonWebToken for user authentication.

 #### Frontend
 Projects frontend was created with React (a JavaScript library) and CSS (Cascading Style Sheets) for styling HTML elements.
 I chose to use React, because of its popularity and I also was interested learning the basics of it.
 I also used npm (a node package manager) mainly for applying and testing all kind of icons, styles and grids.